RobertoM89/BigRig/README.md

 ***

 ## Quick Guide
-To rig the limbs of your character, place and orient 5 joints on the left leg mesh and 3 joints on the left arm mesh as in the following figures. then freeze their rotations.
+To rig the limbs of your character, place and orient 5 joints on the left leg mesh and 3 joints on the left arm mesh as in the following figures, then freeze their rotations.

 <div class="row">
   <div class="column">